Disability Discrimination Attorneys in Wisconsin

 A reasonable accommodation is any change in the work environment, or in the way things are usually done, to help a person with a disability apply for a job, perform the duties of a job, or enjoy the benefits and privileges of employment.
 Reasonable accommodations can include just about anything, from making the workplace wheelchair accessible, to providing a leave of absence, to pairing down an employee’s job duties, to refraining from imposing discipline on an employee while the employee’s medical treatment is allowed to run its course.

-Employers cannot harass an applicant or employee because he or she has a disability, has a history of a disability, or is perceived as having a disability, even if the employee does not have one.
+Federal and state law prohibits harassment of an applicant or employee because he or she has a disability, has a history of a disability, or is perceived as having a disability, even if the employee does not have one.

 Disability harassment occurs when offensive comments are being made by someone in the workplace about another person’s disability, history of disability, or perceived disability.
 Disability harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision, such as the employee being fired or demoted.
 The harasser can be the employee’s supervisor, a supervisor in another area, a co-worker, or someone who is not an employee of the employer, such as a client or customer.